-There are still no Industrial Process emissions in Gibraltar, but Product Use emissions remain a significant source of scope 1 emissions (accounting for 13%).
-IPPU emissions have decreased by 4% in comparison to 2015r.
+There are still no Industrial Process emissions in Gibraltar, but Product Use emissions remain a significant source of scope 1 emissions (accounting for 11%).
+IPPU emissions have decreased by 8% in 2018 in comparison to 2015r.
 This is a small decrease in terms of total tonnes of CO2e and follows the UK trend for products including aerosols, firefighting, foams, refrigeration and air-conditioning.